 World-First Study Reveals Key Fairness & Equity Findings To Reform Policing

-The final compelling findings from a deep dive into ‘Understanding Policing Delivery’ by three independent research teams looking at fairness and equity in policing will be publicly released today.
+The final compelling findings from a deep dive into ‘Understanding Policing Delivery’ by three independent research teams looking at fairness and equity in policing is released.

 A world first, this qualitative and mixed method research was done in conjunction with communities and the Police.